 For those who want to try a traditional lunch, you can sit and enjoy a meal in one of the many restaurants in the market.

-This is where you will have the best view of Cusco, definitely worth a visit if you want to see Cusco form the above.
+This is where you will have the best view of Cusco, definitely worth a visit if you want to see Cusco from the above.

 From there it’s possible to see the main square and all the central areas of the city.
 You can take a bus there or walk your way up there.